 So, what’s the verdict?

-Both Dynamics 365 and Salesforce offer great features that can be tailored to your requirements.
+Both Microsoft Dynamics 365 vs Salesforce offer great features that can be tailored to your requirements.
 You can also get add-ons from their respective online stores and make your CRM model even more productive and profitable for your business.

 Even though both fare equally good scoring-wise, there are major reasons other than cost considerations why users must favor Microsoft Dynamics over Salesforce.
 They are –